Jeremy Kyle Show guest had taken four drug overdoses, inquest told

 Steve Dymond, a guest on the Jeremy Kyle Show, had previously been sectioned over his mental health and had taken four drug overdoses, an inquest has heard.

-He had taken a lie detector test for the programme after being accused of cheating on Jane Callaghan, from Gosport.
+He had taken a lie detector test for the programme after being accused of cheating on his partner, Jane Callaghan, from Gosport, Hampshire.

-Winchester Coroner’s Court heard that Mr Dymond died at his home of a combination of morphine overdose and left ventricular hypertrophy in his heart.
+Winchester Coroner’s Court heard that Mr Dymond died at his home from a combination of morphine overdose and left ventricular hypertrophy in his heart.

-Dr Amjad Rehman, a GP at the Rowner Health Centre in Gosport, Hampshire, told the inquest that he saw Mr Dymond on March 14, 2019.
+Dr Amjad Rehman, a GP at the Rowner Health Centre in Gosport, told the inquest that he saw Mr Dymond on March 14 2019.

 He said: “He was very depressed and said he was depressed for the last four weeks, he was separated from his partner for the last four weeks.